Acknowledgement of Country

 4. Promote choice and agency

-Using a person-centred approach means always being open to the perspective of the person you are supporting, treating the person as an equal partner, ensuring they have all the information they need to make informed decisions, and respecting what decisions they make.
+Using a person-centred approach means being open to the perspective of the person you are supporting, treating the person as an equal partner, ensuring they have all the information they need to make informed decisions, and respecting the decisions they make.

 How does this work in practice?